KaichenZhang/ConUHacksIII/README.md

 Web Client
 ----
-The Web Client is used by authorized users to manage the connected and bonded mobile devices.
+The Web Client is used by authorized users to manage the connected and bonded mobile devices.</br>
 Admins use Google OAuth to register/login.</br>

 IBM Watson
 ----
 We used IBM Watson Vision to provide the image processing services.

+</br></br>

 Software Architectural Pattern
 ======